 Natural History Studies

-Natural History Studies at Brevard College provides insight into how the environment and the many organisms within it function and interact.
-The Natural History Studies Minor at Brevard College is grounded in fundamental biological and ecological principles.
+The Natural History program is grounded in fundamental biological and ecological principles.
 This means you’ll explore the world of natural history with an immersive approach.
 You'll also develop the observational, analytical & research skills you need to succeed in and out of the classroom.

-At Brevard College, your backyard becomes the classroom.
-Students who minor in Natural History Studies get to spend time outside participating in field research and observation exercises.
+Your backyard becomes the classroom.
 You'll learn practical applications of your knowledge in natural history all while studying in the beautiful, biologically rich mountains that surround campus.

 What you'll experience in the Natural History minor